Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Mei 2026 15.06.27 UTC
+- WIB: Rabu, 13 Mei 2026 18.34.42 UTC
-- WITA: Rabu, 13 Mei 2026 16.06.27 UTC
+- WITA: Rabu, 13 Mei 2026 19.34.42 UTC
-- WIT: Rabu, 13 Mei 2026 17.06.27 UTC
+- WIT: Rabu, 13 Mei 2026 20.34.42 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational